gasparl/neatstats/EXAMPLE.md

 ### That's all

+You have everything you need to report from this (hypothetical) experiment.
 This is of course a single specific case, but I think it is fairly easy to generalize to most typical designs used in psychological science.